grondag/Acuity/README.md

 # Introduction

-**Acuity** is a core mod modders can use to implement multi-layered textures, emissive rendering and fancy visual effects (shaders) for block rendering with good performance on moderate to high-end hardware, all without using TileEntitySpecialRenderer.
+**Acuity** offers mod authors the ability to implement multi-layered textures, emissive rendering and fancy visual effects (shaders) for block rendering with good performance on moderate to high-end hardware, all without using TileEntitySpecialRenderer.
 Future versions may also offer performance and aesthetic benefits for players.

 This mod is client-side only and can be quickly enabled and disabled at run time via configuration settings.
 When the mod is disabled, the game uses normal Minecraft rendering.

 # Why is this mod needed?
-I wanted an API targeted at Forge modders like myself - one that will provide a consistent framework to control the visual appearance of blocks in a lighting-consistent way.
+I wanted an API targeted at Forge mod authors like myself - one that will provide a consistent framework to control the visual appearance of blocks in a lighting-consistent way.
 I also wanted it to be available on the Twitch launcher where most mods and packs are nowadays distributed.
 Lastly, I didn't want to sacrifice performance to use shaders.
 Shaders are the modern way to program the graphics pipeline and peform well if employed correctly.

 # Current Features
 * Render blocks with multiple texture layers (for example, base color + decorative texture + border) in a single pass without transparency.
 (It's possible to do this in vanilla, but requires three quads and possibly one or more transparency sorts unless you can get by with cutout textures.)